 Field Trips at Napa Valley Museum are a fun and exciting way to explore the history, art, and environment of the Napa Valley!
 For just $6 per student, your group will rotate through the activity station and galleries before enjoying a picnic lunch on the Museum’s terrace.
-Students will participate in an interactive tour of the Main Gallery exhibition.
 Teachers can customize the field trip with a project-based learning experience that best suits classroom units of study.
-Activity stations support NGSS/CCSS goals.
+Activity stations and presentations support NGSS/CCSS goals.

 Leather Tooling Bracelets: Design a leather bracelet using mallets and metal stamping tools.